SPECIAL INTEREST GROUPS

 The initial areas of focus we identified included: Education, Executive Roundtable, Human Resources, Quality and Safety.
 We recently created a sixth group, Supply Chain Management.
 Others will be launched as the need and interest dictate.

 Today’s special interest groups vary in size from about 12 members to 36.
 The majority of the members of any SIG come from our manufacturing businesses and are the most senior person in their respective discipline.
 A few associate member businesses may have a representative included if the group’s focus is in an area where they bring expertise.
 An example is the HR SIG has an associate member from the insurance sector and from MMC.
 When a SIG is launched, the members draw up a charter that basically defines their purpose and identifies goals, objectives and any deliverables.
 Probably the most beneficial outcome from any SIG is that it provides a platform to discuss any current issues and share best practices on how to address them.

 We have all heard the term “No man is an army.”
 When you are part of a SIG, you now have an army.
 All of the members of that SIG can share their experiences in dealing with whatever the situation may be, giving you many different perspectives.
 Why reinvent the wheel if others have already done it?

-To support Central Michigan Industries by consistently and effectively informing and engaging our youth, their parents, and educators in promoting skilled trades career opportunities available in the Central Michigan region.
+To support Central Michigan industries by consistently and effectively informing and engaging our youth, their parents, and educators in promoting skilled-trades career opportunities available in the Central Michigan area.

 A group of people interested in applying and reaping the benefits of a quality program within their companies.
 Benefits include process improvements, product enhancement, cost savings, and increased customer satisfaction.